huirad/rpi_obd2/README.md

 AT commands
 * `ATZ` Reset (`ATD` seems to be a synonym)
-  * My OBD dongle will send a version string as response.
+  * Most (all?)
+OBD2 dongles will send a version string as response
 * `ATDP` Display used protocol (e.g. CAN)
   * Bus connection must be initialized first, e.g. by sending `0100`
 * `ATE0` Disable character echo (default: `ATE1`: character echo on)
 * `ATL0` Disable sending LF after CR (default: `ATL1`: LF is sent after CR)
 * `ATS0` Disable sending spaces between hex characters (default: `ATS1`: spaces are sent between hex characters)
-  * This command is not supported by my OBD dongle (apparently only a cheap ELM327 clone)
+  * This command is not supported by my OBD2 dongle (apparently only a cheap ELM327 clone)

 OBD2 data access:
 The first command sent after power up will initialize the bus connection